ethereum-optimism/pm/src/audits.md

 The audit requirements are established during the project FMAs in the [Design Review phase of the SDLC](https://www.notion.so/Engineering-SDLC-v1-0-150f153ee16280d1b021c477957fac2f?pvs=21).
 Both the audit procurement and the feature implementation can start in parallel once the design is reviewed.

-The [Audit Readiness Document](./audit-readiness-template.md) is one of the deliverables from the design review, which will be updated as necessary during the delivery lifecyle.
+The [Security Readiness Document](./security-readiness-template.md) is one of the deliverables from the design review, which will be updated as necessary during the delivery lifecyle.
 This document contains:
  - A summary of the project (or a link to a suitable summary if it already exists).
  - All relevant links to the project documentation, including specs and FMAs.
  - The scope for the audit.